redhat-openshift-ecosystem/community-operators-pipeline/docs/project/init.md

 # Initialize new project

-## TODO

-- Project directory structure
-- Secrets
-- How to do first upgrade
-- Test first operator

 ## Create empty project
 The project administrator has to

-- create an empty GitHub project
+1. create an empty GitHub project
-- configure one configuration file
+1. configure one configuration file
-- set up various secrets
+1. set up various secrets
-- create the directory structure shown [here](/framework/overview/#project-structure)
+1. create the directory structure shown [here](/framework/overview/#project-structure)

 ## Configuration